-Technical Certificate of Credit Medical Coding
+Medical Coding

 The Medical Coding Certificate Program is designed for students pursuing an entry position in medical coding.
 This career includes compiling, processing, and maintaining medical records of hospitals and clinics in a manner consistent with medical, administrative, ethical, legal and regulatory requirements of the health care system.
-After completion of this certificate program students are eligible to take the Certified Coding Assistant (CCA) examination given by the American Health Information Management Association (AHIMA).
+After completion of this certificate program students are eligible to take the Certified Professional Coder (CPC) examination given by the American Academy of Professional Coders (AAPC).